 dense- Place as many shards as possible on the smallest number of nodes to reduce the latency between the proxy and the database shards; Recommended for Redis on RAM databases to optimize memory resources

-sparse- Spread the shards across as many nodes in the cluster as possible to spread the traffic across cluster nodes; Recommended for Redis on Flash databases to optimize disk resources
+sparse- Spread the shards across as many nodes in the cluster as possible to spread the traffic across cluster nodes; Recommended for databases with Auto Tiering enabled to optimize disk resources

 When you create a Redis Enterprise Software cluster, the default shard placement policy (